Taxis – the cost of transport in Koh Samui, Thailand

 Thanks for reading!

-We are part of the Feet do Travel community on Facebook, do come and join us and other like minded travel bloggers.
+We are part of the Feet do Travel community on Facebook, and the #TheWeeklyPostcard link up, do come and join us and meet other like minded travel bloggers.